670100A January: THE END.

 - interview with MJ

-Note: The song was televised on the 28th December, the interview
+Note: 2000 Light Years From Home was aired on the 28th December, the interview

 already on a X-mas special on the 25th December.